Accredited Charities are regularly reviewed by The Canadian Centre for Christian Charities (CCCC).

 - Donors and prospective donors are treated with respect

-For a full list of all requirements of the standards, click here.
+For a full list of the Standards, click here.